NREL/EnergyPlus/doc/src/docs/EngineeringReference/07-Daylighting.md

 The following discussion assumes that optical quantities such as transmissivity, reflectvity, absorptivity, and index of refraction are a function of wavelength, λ.
 If there are no spectral data the angular dependence is calculated based on the single values for transmittance and reflectance in the visible and solar range.
 In the visible range an average wavelength of 0.575 microns is used in the calculations.
 In the solar range an average wavelength of 0.898 microns is used.

 The spectral data include the transmittance, *T*, and the reflectance, *R*.
 For uncoated glass the reflectance is the same for the front and back surfaces.
-For angle of incidence, <div img="image966.txt">\(\phi \)</div>, the transmittance and reflectance are related to the transmissivity, τ,and reflectivity, ρ, by the following relationships:
+For angle of incidence, <span>$\phi $</span>, the transmittance and reflectance are related to the transmissivity, τ,and reflectivity, ρ, by the following relationships:

 <div>\[T(\phi ) = \frac{{\tau {{(\phi )}^2}{e^{ - \alpha d/\cos \phi '}}}}{{1 - \rho {{(\phi )}^2}{e^{ - 2\alpha d/\cos \phi '}}}}\]</div>